Vlad-404/building-a-skyline/README.md

 Each section is dedicated to users with different level of knowledge while the pro section might be usefull to even professionals such as city planners.
 Accordingly to these sections, each interest group has links that they can benefit from:

 **Intro section** is designed as simple as possible: pick your level of knowledge and follow the links.
 Also, during the development of this page, I found very usefull navbar with search function integrated into it.
-If people are looking for specific thing, that's where they can reffer to, right at the intro page.
+If people are looking for specific thing, that's where they can reffer to, right at the intro page.REason why this navbar is a the bottom instead of on top is that the toolbar in game is at the bottom of the UI in game.
+As it has the same colour, old players will be used to it and new ones will get introduced to it.

 **Beginners** section was created for users who want to buy the game and ones who just did that, but don't know where to go next.
 In this part, they will be able to see if they can play the game on their console or is their computer strong enough to run the game.
 Also, there are links to very basics like terminology in the game and some video tutorials.